Anna-Peng/thoughts/README.md

 A journey made is a soul reclaimed.\
 Your body may be damned,\
-Yet a song in a wren's nest.
+But a song in a wren's nest.
 ## In Return to Your Recitation
 ---
 You uttered syllables \